By Andy Sambidge

 Centrica CEO Sam Laidlaw said the relationship between Qatar, the world's leading LNG exporter, and the UK, was "increasingly important".

-Established in 1984, Qatargas pioneered the LNG industry in Qatar and now has a production capacity of 42 million tonnes of LNG per annum from its seven trains.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Established in 1984, Qatargas pioneered the LNG industry in Qatar and now has a production capacity of 42 million tonnes of LNG per annum from its seven trains.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.